Convex ordering and quantification of quantumness: Classical Operations

 \section{Classical Operations}

-Usually a quantum state can be transformed in an experiment into another one.
-Beyond the experimentalists influence, we have to consider the evolution in time and noise effects.
-Thus we have to consider linear operations which influence our state.
-Such operations with a classical counterpart must not increase the nonclassical quantum nature of the states under study.

-Some quantum effects should have a classical counterpart, for example thermal noise.
-Therefore, we may study transformations mapping classical states onto each other. \begin{definition} We call a linear operation $\Lambda$ a classical one, if

-The set of all classical operations $\Lambda$ is denoted as $\mathcal{CO}$. \end{definition} \begin{lemma} The set $\mathcal{CO}$ is convex and a semi-group. \end{lemma} \paragraph*{Proof} The convexity follows from the linearity of the operation space together with the convexity of the set of classical states,
+A classical quantum state may evolves in an experiment or it propagates in a classical channel including noise effects.
+Thus we have to deal with operations which map our state within the set $\mathcal Q$.
+Operations with a classical counterpart must not increase the amount of quantumness.
+Therefore, we study transformations mapping classical states onto each other. \begin{definition} We call a linear operation $\Lambda:\mathcal Q\to\mathcal Q$ a classical one, if $\forall\gamma\in\mathcal C: \Lambda(\gamma)\in\mathcal C$.
+The set of all classical operations $\Lambda$ is denoted as $\mathcal{CO}$. \end{definition} \begin{proposition} The set $\mathcal{CO}$ is convex and a semi-group. \end{proposition} \paragraph*{Proof.} The convexity follows from the linearity of the operation space together with the convexity of the set of classical states,

 The semi-group property is given by